 11th grade (Junior): 11 - 16.5 units

 12th grade (Senior): at least 17 units

-It is possible for a student to have earned the minimum number of credits needed to pass to the next grade level but still need to retake course(s) that he/she failed in the previous year.
-If a student fails a required course, he/she must retake the course at some point during his/her high school career in order to meet graduation requirements.
+It is possible for a student to have earned the minimum number of credits needed to pass to the next grade level but still need to retake course(s) that they failed in the previous year.
+If a student fails a required course, they must retake the course at some point during their high school career in order to meet graduation requirements.

 Below is a chart that shows the requirements for both the TOPS University and Jump Start diploma tracks.
 Students can use these sheets to keep track of their progress.

 All students must pass LEAP 2025 as a part of LA graduation requirements.
 Students must pass at least one (1) of following in each category:

 Students who receive Special Education services may qualify for ACT 833 accommodations for these state tests.
 This information is provided during the student's annual IEP meetings.

 All 11th graders are required to participate in ACT testing during the statewide test date, which is given in March of each school year.
 This test date is free of charge, and students are automatically registered for this exam.